askovdal/fhfrmlf-preprocessing/increment-notes.md

 #### What would we like to work on?
 * We can now begin to look into starting the next part of our thesis, which is looking into identifying the hidden features in the x-rays.

+### Date: 5 April

+#### What did we achieve?
+* We've considered the following in regards to our tests:
+**Test/verify if the hidden feature performance is training induced** - It would be interesting to verify if the hightened performance is training induced, i.e. how does it perform if we remove the the tubes from the training data?
+Our hypothesis is, that our performance on the clinical significant cases (i.e. non-treated/no tube patients) will increase.

+This however, requires more extensive image-level labelling to gain enough data to make sound training, as we have to confirm that no tubes are apparent.

+* We are going to have a look (pre-meeting) at the heatmaps to see, if we can gain an insight in, where on the x-rays our model assign a high possibility of a patient being pneumothorax positive.

+* Something to discuss that we can't test - how would the model perform, if a patient has had a chest drain for another reason than a pneumothorax?
+Do we expect it to highten the chance of a false positive classification?

+* Something to talk about - we have randomized our test set to make sure the order of samples doesn't influience the classification.

+* How would we go about finding tubes?
+What are some possible approaches?

+#### What did we struggle with?
+*

+#### What would we like to work on?
+*